-You’ve made the decision to get rid of debt, and you are ready to fully commit to team #debtfree.
+You’ve made the decision to get rid of debt, and you’re ready to fully commit to team #debtfree.
 But creating a solid debt payoff strategy can be a challenge.
-This is especially true if you have a mix of revolving and installment debt, that might also include a medley of student loans.
+This is especially true if you have a mix of revolving and installment debt, including student loans.

 Should you use the snowball method or avalanche method?

-Instead of getting hung up on different payoff methods, and risk stalling your progress, use these three simple steps to craft your debt payoff strategy.
+Instead of getting hung up on different payoff methods, use these three simple steps to craft your debt payoff strategy.

 1. Write down all your debts

 With the myriad of ways you can get into debt, it’s no surprise that you might not actually know exactly what type or how much of each debt you owe.
-Track you’re your account statements, order a copy of your credit report and check the National Student Loan Data System for your Federal Student Loan debt obligations and their associated servicers.
+Track your account statements and order a copy of your credit report.
+Check the National Student Loan Data System for your Federal Student Loan debt obligations and their associated servicers.

 “You need to get a clear picture of your total debt